menouarazib/eventdetector/README.md

    use_multiprocessing | Whether to use multiprocessing or not for the event exctraction optimization.
 The default value is `False`. save_models_as_dot_format | Whether to save the models as a dot format file.
 The default value is `False`.
 If set to True, then you should have `graphviz` software to be installed on your machine.

-## How to credit our work
+## How to credit our package

-If you use our work, please cite the following paper:
+If you use our package, please cite the following paper:

 @misc{azib_renard_garnier_génot_andré_2023,
 title={Universal Event Detection in Time Series},